 The plot to kill Hitler failed and Bonhoeffer was imprisoned.
 While in prison, he wrote letters to his friends.
 In one of those letters he reflected upon his life and upon his own sense of responsibility and of guilt.
 He wrote that the only hope we have amidst “life’s duties, problems … experiences and perplexities” is to “throw ourselves completely into the arms of God.”

 Near the end of that letter Bonhoeffer gave this blessing to his friend, “May God in his mercy lead us through these times; but above all, may he lead us to himself.”
 (Dietrich Bonhoeffer, Letters and Papers From Prison [New York: Simon and Schuster, 1997] 370).

 Despite his own experience of persecution and the horrors surrounding him, Bonhoeffer lived and died believing in the God revealed through Christ.
 Bonhoeffer was executed just a few weeks before World War II ended.
 His last words were, “This is the end.
 For me, the beginning of life.”
 (Renate Wind, Dietrich Bonhoeffer: A Spoke in the Wheel, 180).

 WHY I HATE RELIGION, BUT LOVE JESUS

 Jeff Bethke wrote a rap poem that caused quite a stir on YouTube, recapturing the idea that Christianity brings an end to religion.
 I understand Why I Hate Religion, But Love Jesus as a poetic expression.
-It should be quite clear from what is mentioned in this post so far why Bethke distinguishes between ‘religion’ and ‘Christ’s way of life’ (transforming ‘religion’ I’d say).
+From a Girardian point of view there might arise some problems in his depiction of atonement.
+Nevertheless, it should be quite clear from what is mentioned in this post so far why Bethke distinguishes between ‘religion’ and ‘Christ’s way of life’ (transforming ‘religion’ I’d say).

 CLICK TO WATCH: